drull1000/blog/content/posts/full-osint-guide/Full-OSINT-guide.md

 **You must generate a fake profile and add fake data to it.** This data should be the same across all the sock puppets' accounts.
 Remember: women are better at social engineering.
 Don't use other people's photos, because that could be easily reverse searched.
 You can use something like [this person does not exist](https://thispersondoesnotexist.com).

+- Sock puppets are of extreme importance in case you are investigating dangerous people.
 - If it is affordable to you, you should use burner phones and computers to manage the accounts.
 - Use a VPN instead of your real IP address.